edisplay/highcharts/docs/grid/rows/tree-view.md

 With `path` input, intermediate nodes do not need to exist as source rows.
-If your dataset contains `Root/Sales/EMEA` but does not contain separate source rows for `Root` or `Root/Sales`, TreeView can generate those ancestors automatically so the visible hierarchy stays complete.
+If your dataset contains `Root/Sales/EMEA` but does not contain separate source rows for `Root` or `Root/Sales`, Tree view can generate those ancestors automatically so the visible hierarchy stays complete.

 Generated rows are structural rows.
 Their path value is available, but other